Computer Science Majors

 Students in the Faculty of Science must be in good standing (not on academic probation), and have taken CPSC 107 or CPSC 110 prior to applying to gain admission to a Computer Science specialization.
 This is a minimum requirement and does not guarantee admission.

-The Computer Science B.Sc.
-Major program includes the general First Year Science program, with further choices in mathematics, a thorough grounding in computer software design, and a broad choice of other studies in computing.
-It gives you freedom to pursue your interests in courses both within and outside Computer Science.
-You can select electives from various departments including, but not limited to, Psychology, Music, Economics, Visual Arts, Biology, Philosophy, etc. When the application period opens, you can find the application webform here.
+The Computer Science BSc Major program includes the general first year Science program, with further choices in mathematics, a thorough grounding in computer software design, and a broad choice of other studies in computing.
+It gives you freedom to pursue your interests in courses both within and outside computer science.
+You can select electives from various departments including, but not limited to: Psychology, Music, Economics, Visual Arts, Biology, Philosophy, etc.

 Computer Science Major (BA)

-This program is ideal for students who have a strong interest in Computer Science and the Arts, and whose interests are more closely matched by the Faculty of Arts requirements rather than those offered through the Faculty of Science.
-For example, Arts students normally do not take biology, chemistry, and physics.
+This program is ideal for students who have a strong interest in both computer science and the arts, and whose interests are more closely matched by the Faculty of Arts requirements, rather than those offered through the Faculty of Science.
+For example, Arts students normally do not take biology, chemistry, and physics classes.

 Double Major in Computer Science